 Each operative unit has a controller whose responsibilities include ensuring that the unit’s internal controls comply with Group standards, as well as compliance with Group guidelines and principles.
 The controller is also responsible for ensuring that fi¬nancial information is correct and complete and that it is delivered on time.
 Country Officers are appointed by Husqvarna Group in each country where the Group has subsidiaries.
 The duties of the Officers include safeguarding the interests of shareholders as well as identifying and reporting risks linked to fiscal regulations and other legislation.

-The monthly meetings of Group Management include a review of the monthly results for the Group and for operative units, as well as updated forecasts, plans and strategic issues.
+Group Management performs monthly reviews of the results for the Group and the operative units, as well as updated forecasts, plans and strategic issues.